-Yes, it really does have to smell good
+Yes, it has to smell good

 He can't count the number of clients who asked, "Does it really matter if we have the carpets cleaned or take the family photos off the wall?"

-"The answer is yes," Wiren says.
+"The answer is 'yes,'" Wiren says.
 "A buyer needs to walk in and have it look good, feel good and smell good."

 The home should be kept showroom-ready.